TF2-Sandbox-Studio/TF2SB/README.md

 - Set Model (not done yet)
 - Set Pitch (not done yet)

+To Do:
+- Assign a WeaponID to the Physics Gun.
+- Making a spawnlist that looks for props.ini and make list of things existed in the file.

 Main server:
 dtf2server.ddns .net:27015 - DanctTF2 - 24/7 Sandbox